 Top sheets or flat sheets are sheets that are meant to be placed on top of your bed.
 They can be tucked under the bottom corners of your bed to keep them in place as they are more likely to shift around.
 Compared to fitted sheets, flat ones don't always stay in place because they are not flexible and cannot grasp onto the bed properly.

 Image by Rachel Claire from Pexels

-Top bed sheets are placed just below the comforter or blanket, and it is the material that will be used to cover your body when you sleep.
+Top bed sheets in Singapore are placed just below the comforter or blanket, and it is the material that will be used to cover your body when you sleep.
 Top sheets are placed underneath the duvet, which helps to keep the duvet and duvet cover clean and free of stains.

 If you’re using a fitted sheet, a top sheet will also be able to protect the bottom sheets.
 You just have to place it over your fitted sheet and beneath the duvet.
 A top sheet can also serve as a protective layer for your primary bedding - whether it be a comforter, duvet, or blanket.

 The top bed sheets also provide the top covering with an extra layer of protection separate from the body.
 You can use a top sheet to protect the most costly top covering from staining or ripping if you have been hurt or have skin conditions that result in excessive sweating.